 If we look at the history of machine learning, we will find that RL is quite old and has been in the industry for a more extended period.
 But because of the requirement of awareness of the entire environment states, it is usually used with simulated environments.
 Some of the most common use cases where it is being used in the industry are:

-In this article, we described machine learning classification based on the “Nature of input data.”
-We came across the definition of Supervised, Unsupervised, Semi-Supervised, and Reinforcement Learning and talked about some industry use-case or real-life use-case of these categories.
+This article described machine learning classification based on the “Nature of input data.”
+We came across the definition of Supervised, Unsupervised, Semi-Supervised, and Reinforcement Learning and discussed some industry use-case or real-life use-case of these categories.
 We also listed some famous algorithms associated with each category.
 We hope you have enjoyed the article.

 Enjoy Learning, Enjoy Algorithms!